 Some examples of discrimination are firing, demotion, transfer, layoff, losing opportunity for overtime or promotion, exclusion from normal overtime work, assignment to an undesirable shift, denial of benefits such as sick leave or vacation time, blacklisting with other employers, taking away company housing, damaging credit at banks or credit unions and reducing pay or hours.

-Most discrimination complaints fall under the OSHA Act of 1970 that gives the employee only 30 days to report acts of discrimination.
+The OSHA Act of 1970 gives employees only 30 days to report most acts of discrimination.
 OSHA conducts an in-depth interview with each complainant to determine the need for an investigation.
 If evidence supports the worker's claim of discrimination, OSHA will ask the employer to restore the worker's job, earnings and benefits.
 If the employer objects, OSHA may take the employer to court to seek relief for the worker.